 What are cherubim?
 Cherubim (or cherubs) are a type of angel involved in the worship of God.

 What are seraphim?
-Seraphim are specifically mentioned in Isaiah 6 as "burning ones" involved in Isaiah's vision of God in the temple.
+Seraphim are specifically mentioned in Isaiah 6 in Isaiah's vision of God in the temple.
 The Hebrew term saraph carries the connotation of "burning" of "fiery."
 Seraphim appear to serve as a type of angel or angelic being, though much of their identity and activity is unmentioned.

 Is Satan a fallen angel?
 The Bible speaks in certain location regarding Satan's fall from heaven and his prior role as an angelic being (Isaiah 14:12–14; Ezekiel 28:12–18).
 He and his demons associated with him appear to have at one time served in the heavenly realms.

 One clear purpose of angels is given in Hebrews 1:14: "Are they not all ministering spirits sent out to serve for the sake of those who are to inherit salvation?"
 Angels are created beings, meant to worship and serve God, in part by caring for His children.
 As we learn more about the role of angels, we learn more about the grandeur of God, His great love, and His worthiness of our worship.